It far exceeded any expectations I may have had … I cannot imagine having done this with anyone but Alpine Ascents.

 Over the last 25+ years we have developed our own special way of guiding the mountain, which affords you the best chance of proper acclimatization and summit success.
 For example, we use 4 camps on the mountain while other companies use only 2 or 3.
 This 4th camp at 20,600 feet, cuts three or more hours off of the summit day, the hardest day of the climb, allowing you to move at a moderate pace and return to camp well before dark.
 Needless to say, the shortened summit day increases your chances of reaching the top.
 The high camp also allows us to traverse down the other side of the mountain, giving you changed views and terrain to experience, as well as shorten the return trip to the trailhead by one day.

 There may be many personal reasons to choose a particular guide service, but there are four main areas of concern that you should look at carefully: Safety Record, Guides, Logistics In-Country, and Pre-Trip Planning with the climber.
 In all four categories, Alpine Ascents ranks highest in the climbing industry.
-No other guide service has the safety record, quality of guides, finely honed programs, and customer service that we offer.
+No other guide service has the safety record, quality of guides, finely honed programs, food, care, quality and customer service that we offer.
 For further information, please read Why Climb Aconcagua With Alpine Ascents?

 About the Mountain: